aditharun/aditharun.github.io/posts/relatedness-amongst-cousins.md

 Let's think about how much DNA two people share based on their connection within the family tree.
 Then we'll arrive at a formula to determine how much DNA you share with any given cousin.

 We assume that if two people share the same biological parents, then they share 50% of their DNA.
 This is an approximation and not always true, but more or less it works.
-(Even at random humans share a lot of base-pair similarity, but here we refer to shared genetic material in the coloquial popular science way)

 My mother and her siblings share 50% of their DNA.
 My mother's siblings childrens share 25% of their DNA with my mother.
 Note that I share 50% of my DNA with my mother.
 Therefore, I share 12.5% (0.25 * 0.5 = 0.125) of my DNA with my mother's siblings children, or first cousins. **Any two first cousins share 12.5% (1/8) of their genetic material**